 While previously overlooked, fiber has been found to have a massive effect on the body.
 Not only does it make us full, but it also affects the way fat is absorbed and stored in the small intestine.
 In addition, it provides substance to the beneficial bacteria of our gut in the large intestine where chemicals for the body are produced.

-Professor Cummings notes, “We have this organ set up to digest fibre, which a lot of people just don’t use very much.”
+Professor Cummings notes, “We have this organ set up to digest fiber, which a lot of people just don’t use very much.”

 It’s not surprising to learn that society as a whole is falling short in terms of nutrition.
 While the study is focused on humans, the same need for fiber can be found in our pets.
 Controlling weight gain, minimizing diarrhea and constipation and improving digestive health are critical to improving the lives of both humans and animals.